© 2010 – 2017 Gwen Dewar, Ph.D., all rights reserved

 In Cyprus, authoritarian parenting has been linked with bullying.
 When researchers questioned 231 young adolescents about their cultural values and experiences with peers, they found that kids from authoritarian homes were more likely to have experienced bullying — both as victims and perpetrators (Georgiou et al 2013).

 In a study of Turkish high school students, kids from authoritarian families were rated as less resourceful than kids from authoritarian or permissive parents (Turkel and Tzer 2008).

 South America and Spain

 Researchers in Latin cultures report that authoritarian parents are more likely to have kids with low social competence (Martinez et al 2007; Garcia and Gracia 2009), and the effects may last into adulthood (e.g., Garcia et al 2020).

 In addition, a Spanish study found links between authoritarian parenting and bullying.
 High school students with authoritarian parents were more likely to be involved in bullying, particularly if their parents attempted to control them through the use of punitive discipline (Gómez-Ortiz et al 2016).

 In Dutch studies, kids with authoritarian parents were rated as less helpful and less popular by their teachers and classmates.
 They were also rated as less mature in their reasoning about moral issues (Dekovic and Jannsens 1992; Jannsens and Dekovic 1997).

-Does authoritarian parenting put kids at greater risk of anxiety, low self-esteem, and depression?
+Does authoritarian parenting put kids at greater risk of emotional problems?
+Maybe yes.

-For example, in a behavioral genetics study of Chinese twins, researchers found that kids with authoritarian fathers were more likely to suffer from a psychiatric disorder -- even after accounting for the influence of genes (Yin et al 2016).
+in a behavioral genetics study of Chinese twins, researchers found that kids with authoritarian fathers were more likely to suffer from a psychiatric disorder — even after accounting for the influence of genes (Yin et al 2016).

 Why the inconsistencies?